n-marshall/go-rand/README.md

-# go-rand
+# rndm
-Shorthand for random string/byte functions in Go
+Shorthand for random string/bytes functions in Go